 Step 3.
-Identify all "company applicant(s)" of your reporting company.
+Identify all "company applicant(s)" of your reporting company (for reporting companies created/registered on or after January 1, 2024 only).

 Not all reporting companies are required to report their "company applicants."
-A reporting company created or registered before January 1, 2024, is not required to report its company applicant(s).
-In contrast, a reporting company created or registered on or after January 1, 2024, is required to report its company applicant(s).
+A reporting company created or registered before January 1, 2024 is not required to report its company applicant(s).
+In contrast, a reporting company created or registered on or after January 1, 2024 is required to report its company applicant(s).